 Poll also finds that 71% consider promotional pop-ups “very” annoying

 While most internet distractions are annoying, some are more annoying than others.
 Asked to rate six common internet distractions on a scale of “very,” “somewhat,” or “not” annoying, 83% of respondents to a global poll of 754 users of ad blocking software rated autoplay/floating videos “very” annoying.
 Coming in second, 71% of respondents rated promotional pop-ups “very” annoying.
-The poll was fielded in August 2021 by Adblock Inc.
+The poll was fielded in August 2021 by Adblock Inc. Complete results of the poll are as follows:

 Rounding out the internet distractions respondents were asked to rate were newsletter pop-ups, cookie notifications, survey request pop-ups, and social media share buttons.
 The six distractions were selected based on feedback from the tens of millions of people around the world who use AdBlock software.